You've been accepted and are on the road to becoming a Blugold. There are some things to do before joining your fellow Blugolds on campus.

 If you have taken Advanced Placement (AP) examinations, College Level Examination Program (CLEP) exams, or International Baccalaureate (IB) exams, send the official scores to the Advising, Retention and Career Center for evaluation.

 The current reciprocity agreement between Minnesota and Wisconsin enables a Minnesota resident to attend Wisconsin public institutions of higher education at rates approximating tuition prevailing in the Minnesota State University System.
 To receive this reduced tuition, apply using the Online Tuition Reciprocity Application.
-If you have questions about reciprocity, contact the Minnesota Office of Higher Education at (800) 657-3866.
+If you have questions about reciprocity, contact the Minnesota Office of Higher Education at 800-657-3866.

 Before you are able to sign up for Orientation, you will need to send official ACT or SAT scores from the testing agency (if you haven't already).
 Please note that the test score listed on your transcript is not an official score report.
 To request an official ACT score, visit the ACT website; to request an official SAT score, visit the SAT website.
 (UW-Eau Claire's ACT code is 4670; SAT code is 1913.)

-12. Submit final transcript(s)
+STEP 12: Submit final transcript(s)

 After graduation, submit an official high school transcript for a review of your senior grades and certification of graduation.
 In order to gain college credit for any college coursework taken in high school, send a final official transcript from the college/university you took the course(s) through.
 All transcripts should be sent to the Admissions Office prior to June orientation for best advising.
 Altering or failing high school or college coursework could result in cancellation of your admission.
 For a look at how credits will transfer, visit our Transfer Credit Wizard.

-13. Prepare for move-in + first day of class
+STEP 13: Prepare for move-in + first day of class

-Fall semester begins | September 2
+Fall semester begins on September 2, 2020.

 Not a traditional first-year student?